-If $T_1, ..., T_g$ were independent, then the needed distribution is simply a power of the distribution of the absolute value of a Gaussian random variable, since
+If $T_1, ..., T_g$ were independent, then the needed distribution is simply a power of the distribution of the absolute value of a Gaussian random variable, since where Z is a standard Gaussian random variable.

-The calculation in (6) requires independence of $T_1, ..., T_g$.
+The calculation in (9) requires independence of $T_1, ..., T_g$.
 In the dependent, but still stationary Gaussian, case Berman (1964) has found very mild conditions under which the same result holds in the limit as $g \to \infty$, suggesting that this distribution continue to be considered.
 However, the rate of convergence is extremely slow, so more careful approximation is needed.
 Such improved approximations, including careful tuning of the power, are considered in Section 2.4.
-But first the appropriateness of this distribution is studied empirically in Section 2.3.